awa03/FSU_Notes/README.md

 > The majority of this information is from learning in class, therefore non of this information is strictly my own.
 For Credits all of the course teachers names will be cited.

+> [!NOTE]
+> This repository is now depricated.
+New Notes will be posted to [Repo Link]().
+Thank you for your understanding.
+For now this repository stands to encompass notes from Spring 2023 - Mid Spring 2024.
+This change has been made to course issues in seperating material.
+Rather than modify existing information I will be creating a more wiki like setup for notes.

 # Work Cited
 Teacher | Course Name | Link
 -|-|-